pchaganti/ax-roo-flow/README.md

 <div style="max-width: 800px; margin-left: auto; margin-right: auto; text-align: left;">

-# ⚠️Warning: [RooFlow](https://github.com/GreatScottyMac/RooFlow) completely replaces the Roo Code system prompts!
+# ⚠️Warning: The [RooFlow](https://github.com/GreatScottyMac/RooFlow) modes use custom system prompts, which are experimental!
 This project is NOT endorsed or supported by Roo Code in any way!

 <br>